Eamonn Casey

+Casey was removed from public ministry in 2007 and lived in a nursing home from 2011 until his death in 2017.

 Priest and bishop

 Casey was born on 24 April 1927 in Firies, County Kerry.
 He was educated in Limerick before training for the priesthood at St Patrick's College, Maynooth.
 Casey was ordained a priest for the Diocese of Limerick on 17 June 1951 and appointed Bishop of Kerry on 17 July 1969.

 Casey was a co-founder of the British housing charity Shelter while chaplain to the Irish diaspora in London in the 1960s.

 He held this position until 1976, when he was appointed Bishop of Galway and Kilmacduagh and apostolic administrator of Kilfenora.
 While in Galway, Casey was seen as a progressive.
 It marked a change in the diocese, which had been led by Michael Browne (Bishop from 1937 to 1976), known for his conservative approach.

 Casey held a prominent position within the Irish Catholic hierarchy during his tenure, and served as bishop until his resignation in 1992.
 He was a friend and colleague of another highly prominent Irish priest, Father Michael Cleary.